glFusion/lglib/README.md

 In addition to the FPDF and HTML2PDF libraries mentioned above, this plugin also includes NameParser.class.php ((c) Josh Fraser) and the DHTML calendar by Milhai Bazon, (c) dynarch.com 2002-2005

+The new Jquery datetime picker is Copyright (c) 2016 Trent Richardson; Licensed MIT